Italia Viva: 2022 general election and aftermath

 In the run-up of the 2022 general election, the party, which refused to join, or was refused entry to, the PD-led centre-left coalition, joined forces with the National Civic List (put forward by Federico Pizzarotti of Italia in Comune and Piercamillo Falasca of L'Italia c'è) and the Italian Republican Party (PRI).
 Most importantly, IV formed a joint electoral list with Carlo Calenda's Action.
 The joint list obtained 7.8% of the vote.

 After the election, Renzi frequently clashed with Calenda, leaving the alliance's future uncertain.
 The party continued to achieve high-profile recruits, notably including senator Enrico Borghi from the PD, deputies Naike Gruppioni and Isabella De Monte from Action and senator Dafne Musolino from South calls North.
 In September 2023, Renzi announced that IV would run in the 2024 European Parliament election within a brand new coalition/list named "The Centre".
 This led Elena Bonetti to leave the party in order to seek an alternative alliance with Action.
 Also Ettore Rosato was critical and seemed interested in joining Action, but, before leaving the party, he was expelled by Renzi.
 Subsequently, Bonetti and Rosato launched Populars Europeanists Reformers and, in January 2024, joined Action.

 In October 2023, the party held its first national congress, during which Renzi was re-elected president.

-In March 2024, the party dropped the idea of "The Centre" list in favour of a broader, liberal and pro-Europeanist list named "United States of Europe", which will include also More Europe, the Italian Radicals, the Italian Socialist Party and the European Liberal Democrats, in order to overcome the 4% electoral threshold.
+In March 2024, the party dropped the idea of "The Centre" list in favour of a broader, liberal and pro-Europeanist list named "United States of Europe", which included also More Europe, the Italian Radicals, the Italian Socialist Party and the European Liberal Democrats, in order to overcome the 4% electoral threshold.
 In late April, the list was also joined by L'Italia c'è.

 Back with the centre-left coalition

 During the summer of 2024 Renzi re-positioned his party within the centre-left coalition.
 As a result, Luigi Marattin left the party and formed an association named Liberal Horizons, that would be merged into the larger Liberal Democratic Party in March 2025.
 Also in March, senator Annamaria Furlan left the PD and switched to IV.
 For the 2025 membership campaign, Renzi choose as party icon Alcide De Gasperi, the former Christian Democratic leader and Prime Minister who once said that he aimed at a "centre looking left".

-In September 2025, Renzi launched "Reformist House" as a new political umbrella for IV and other liberal and centrist forces.
-The project was introduced with a new logo for the regional elections in Calabria, Tuscany and Campania.
+In September 2025 Renzi launched "Reformist House" as a new political umbrella for IV and other liberal and centrist forces.
+The project was introduced with a new logo for the 2025 regional elections.
 Renzi described it as a political space intended to balance the left-leaning branches of the coalition and to help the centre-left win future general elections.
+IV-sponsored lists obtained 8.9% of the vote in Tuscany, 5.9% in Campania, 4.4% in Calabria, 2.1% in Veneto and 1.% in Marche.

+In May 2026 Marianna Madia, a former minister, left the PD in order to sit, as an independent, with IV in the Chamber of Deputies.